 Figure 3.5: Our Browser showing the ironruby website

+define the gui elements

+In this example, we’ll first examine the layout created in XAML.
 Listing 3.6 shows us the XAML that describes the window we want to display by nesting a dock panel in the window, showing a title bar (TextBlock) and a stack panel with the actual GUI elements.

 Listing 3.6: The XAML for defining the layout of the browser application